Ham, Boneless lysine-arginine content for herpes management

 Category Overview

-Red meats are a great source of protein and lysine but they also contain more fat and cholesterol than poultry or fish.
+Red meats are a decent source of protein and lysine but they also contain more fat and cholesterol than poultry or fish.
 Red meats can help prevent or treat herpes outbreaks as lysine can block the activity of arginine.
 Red meats also contain zinc iron and vitamin B12 which are essential for immune function and nerve health.
 Beef and pork are some of the red meats that have more lysine than arginine with almost as much as poultry.
 Despite this red meats should be consumed in moderation as they can increase the risk of cardiovascular diseases and some cancers.

 Practical Recommendations

-A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
-This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.
+Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
+This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

 Avoid alcoholic beverages and caffeine which can overstimulate your body, leave you dehydrated, and compromise your immune system.